Australia’s Most Comprehensive Range of Lehmann Glassware 🥂🍷🍸 Shop Today

 Eager to whip up easy and fabulous champagne and food pairings that won’t break the bank?
-We’ve got your next apéro hour sorted with simple and much-loved morsels!
+We’ve got your next apéro hour sorted with simple and much-loved morsels.
 As we like to say, where there is food for your plate and champagne for your palate, happiness lives on!
-Find below one of our favourite recipes and champagne pairings for hosting and entertaining at home, no matter the season, weather or occasion.
+Find below one of our favourite recipes and champagne pairings for hosting and entertaining at home, no matter the season, weather, or occasion.

 Translating to ‘spike’, a pintxo is a small snack on a stick, such as a toothpick or skewer, arguably made famous in the gastronomical coastal town of Donostia-San Sebastián in the Spanish Basque region bordering France.
 Similar to tapas, pintxos are served as appetisers, often accompanied with a drink.
 Every evening, in the convivial hours before lunch and dinner, pintxos bars bustle with locals and visitors eager to whet their appetites.
 Each bar offers classic pintxos along with their own house specialities, all piled high along the counter like a colourful, culinary wonderland just begging to be explored.